inngest/next-pxci-starter/README.md

 - The app features a sign in/sign out functionality using Clerk and the avatar of the currently logged user is shown in the top-right corner
 - User's messages are sent to/read from Xata using Prisma ORM
-- The message is then fetched from Xata and passed to Inngest, which makes a call to OpenAI to generate a response
+- Finally, an Inngest function is responsible for reliably generating an answer to the user's message using OpenAI

 ## Resources Get Started